john-itcsolutions/cheirrs/README.md

 On primary:

-`kubectl cp path/to/backup.sql pg-wendermaus-1-0:/backup.sql`
+`microk8s.kubectl cp path/to/backup.sql pg-wendermaus-1-0:/backup.sql`

 You may need to choose a different pod number to find the master.

 Having copied the backup(s) to the root directory in the master pod, one "kubectl execs" into the container with:

-`kubectl exec -it postgres-sample-0 -- /bin/bash`
+`microk8s.kubectl exec -it postgres-sample-0 -- /bin/bash`

 As long as the target pod ("pg-wendermaus-1-0", here) is in fact the Master, you will land in a pod from which you will be able to restore your schema(s).
 If not, you will be informed you cannot write to a read-only database-copy.
 In that case try